carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-symbolizer.rst

 :program:`llvm-symbolizer` reads object file names and addresses from standard input and prints corresponding source code locations to standard output.
-If object file is specified in command line, :program:`llvm-symbolizer` reads only addresses from standard input.
+If object file is specified in command line, :program:`llvm-symbolizer` processes only addresses from standard input, the rest is output verbatim.
 This program uses debug info sections and symbol table in the object files.

 EXAMPLE
 --------